 Balboa Avenue is home to Mi Clinica Hospital, where an insurance plan for $25 a month.
 This gets your coverage under their extensive in-house services 24/7.
 These include primary care, urgent care, specialists, plus all labs, ER, hospitalizations.

 The private Centro Medico Paitilla, as well as the public Hospital Santo Tomas and pediatric Hospital del Niño, are all excellent choices.
 Nearby, Punta Pacifica Hospital is also a great private option.

 For pharmacies check out Farmacias Arrocha and Farmaplus Panama in the main entrance of Multicentro mall.
 Here they stock everything you could need (generic and brand names).

 Postal Service & Deliveries

-If receiving stuff by mail is important for you or your business (Amazon packages and the like), be prepared: it’s a challenge, no matter where you go in Panama (or the region, for that matter).
+If receiving stuff by mail is important for you or your business be prepared.
+It’s a challenge, no matter where you go in Panama (or the region, for that matter).
 PO Boxes were introduced to solve the problem but it’s not cheap ($3-5 per pound).
 The good news is that there are plenty of options for this around Balboa Ave.

 Hotels on Avenue Balboa

 Le Méridien Panama, Golden Tower (Hotel Las Américas), Intercontinental Miramar, and Waldorf Astoria Panama and Hilton Panama are all there.

 Panama Equity Real Estate